ibm-icpa-coffeeshop/gitops/README.md

 ## Coffee Shop GitOps Repository

 This is a GitOps repository representing a development environment for the Coffee Shop demo.
-It represents a single source of truth for the envioronment, and can be used to deploy all of microservices that make up the demo.
+It represents a single source of truth for the environment, and can be used to deploy all of microservices that make up the demo.
 For more information on the Coffee Shop scenario, see [Design and deliver an event-driven, cloud-native application at lightning speed](https://developer.ibm.com/tutorials/accelerator-for-event-driven-solutions/) and for more information on GitOps, see [Introduction to accelerators for cloud-native solutions](https://developer.ibm.com/articles/introduction-to-accelerators-for-cloud-native-solutions/).

 ### Pre-requisites